Real self-healing begins the moment you stop outsourcing your well‑being.

 The real work is turning inward through silence and devotion until consciousness re‑tunes to its source.

-In that recognition, separation dissolves, and presence deepens.
+In that recognition, separation dissolves, and our sense of presence deepens.
+Abraham Maslow and others call this self-transcendence.

 Self‑healing culminates here as remembrance: the individual reclaimed by the wholeness that has always been.